DbgKinggg/discord-collect-wallet-address-bot/README.md

 ## ❓ What is this?

-This is a Discord bot that is built to collect wallet address without disclosing your address to other members, with the following commands:
+This is a Discord bot that is built to collect wallet address without disclosing your address to other members, with the following Discord commands:

 - `/address` show the current submitted address
 - `/submit <address>` submit/replace wallet address in the database